 What is your editing style?

 When it comes to editing, many photographers have a niche that they like to serve.
 Others like to edit in a variety of styles.
-Some (like me) prefer to stay in a specific genre of editing.
+Some (like me) prefer to stay in a specific editing genre.
 Some trendy terms you may hear are “light and airy” or “dark and moody.”
 I am neither.
 More on that later.

-When choosing a photographer, be sure you know the look and esthetic you’re going for and make sure the photographer you hire photographer can deliver your preferred style.
+When choosing a photographer, be sure you know the look and aesthetic you’re going for and ensure the photographer you hire can deliver your preferred style.

 I classify my editing style as “true to color with a pop.”
 I draw inspiration from true color and film emulation editing techniques.
 I want your images to portray scenes as they were, true to what you saw on your big day (with slight, natural-looking enhancements.)

 PRO TIP: Make sure your photographer’s portfolio matches what you discuss.
-This will ensure they are able to deliver the types of images you’re looking for!
+This will ensure they can deliver the images you’re looking for!